jjthom87/evh/ready/itunes/unsolved/README.md

 * Create a bank table:
 	* id, balance, user_id
 * Every time a user account is created, a bank record is created for that user
-* Add a column to your songs table called 'amount' which will be an INT and give each song a price
+* Add a column to your songs table called 'amount' which will be an INT and give each song a price with a default value of 3
 * When the user adds a song, have it deduce the amount that the song is priced at from the user's balance in the bank table.
 * Add a "View Your Balance" option to the inquirer prompt
 	* This should show the user's balance in the bank